Pagination & Live Streaming

 How PineTS Handles Open Candles

-When live streaming, PineTS:
+When live streaming (both stream() and run()), PineTS:

 - Always recalculates the last candle when fetching new data